CFP: What Do We Do When We Do Metaphysics? - Methods, Limitations, and Consequences

 - Jiri Benovsky (Fribourg)

 The conference will be held from 30/08/2018 to 31/08/2018 at Heinrich Heine University’s “Haus der Universität” in the heart of the city.

-The workshop is organized by Till Gallasch, Paul Hasselkuß, Sara Ipakchi and Jessica Struchhold (Düsseldorf), and generously supported by the Faculty of Arts and Humanities, and Professor Markus Schrenk (Düsseldorf) of the DFG Group Inductive Metaphysics (FOR2495).
+The workshop is organized by Till Gallasch, Paul Hasselkuß, Sara Ipakchi and Jessica Struchhold (Düsseldorf), and generously supported by the Faculty of Arts and Humanities, the German Society for Analytic Philosophy (GAP), and Professor Markus Schrenk (Düsseldorf) of the DFG Group Inductive Metaphysics (FOR2495).

 We encourage MA and PhD students to participate.
 Applications should include a short CV and an abstract of max.
 500 words prepared for blind review.
 Each participant will be given 45 mins, 30 mins per presentation and 15 mins for Q&A. The deadline for submissions is 01/06/2018.

 Please send submissions and questions to Paul Hasselkuß (meta2phil [AT] phil.hhu [DOT] de).
 The deadline for submissions has been extended until 15/06/2018.

 There is no participation fee.
 In general, we cannot cover travel and accommodation expenses, but we may be able to offer support for those who are unable to obtain financial compensation.
 Also, some free accommodation provided by local students may be available.